bonn0062/GSoD/absolute_beginners.rst

 ::

   np.save()
+  np.savez()
   np.savetxt()
   np.load()
   np.loadtxt()

 -----

-There are a number of ways to save and load objects with Numpy.
-NdThe ndarray objects can be saved to and loaded from the disk files with **loadtxt** and **savetxt** functions that handle normal text files and **load** and **save** functions that handle NumPy binary files with a **npy** function.
+You will, at some point, want to save your arrays to disk and load them back without having to re-run the code.
+Fortunately, there are several ways to save and load objects with Numpy.
+The ndarray objects can be saved to and loaded from the disk files with **loadtxt** and **savetxt** functions that handle normal text files, **load** and **save** functions that handle NumPy binary files with a **.npy** file extension, and a **savez** function that handles NumPy files with a .npz file extension.

-The **.npy** file stores data, shpae, dtype, and other information that's required to reconstruct the ndarray in a way that allows the array to be correctly retrieved, even when the file is oon another machine with different architecture.
+The **.npy** and **.npz** files store data, shape, dtype, and other information that's required to reconstruct the ndarray in a way that allows the array to be correctly retrieved, even when the file is on another machine with different architecture.

+If you want to store a single ndarray object, store it as a .npy file using np.save.
+If you want to store more than one ndarray object in a single file, save it as a .npz file using np.savez.

 It's easy to save and load and array with **np.save()**.
-Just make sure to speciy the array you want to save and a file name.
+Just make sure to specify the array you want to save and a file name.
 For example, if you create this array:

 ::